 “The Corps has used every resource available to us to successfully sustain navigation,” said Maj.
 Gen. John Peabody, Mississippi Valley Division commander.
 “The success of the rock removal work, combined with recent and forecast rain, increases our confidence we will sustain an adequate channel through this spring,” he added.

-Removing the rock formations was one of many operations the Corps initiated along the narrowing river to maintain a 9-foot-deep channel for river navigation.
+Removing the rock formations was one of many operations the Corps initiated along the narrowing river to maintain a nine-foot-deep channel for river navigation.
 Dredging has been ongoing since early May 2012 to preserve the channel, as well as continued surveys and channel patrols by the Corp and U.S. Coast Guard to keep commerce safely moving on the middle Mississippi River.

 Worsening drought conditions in the past nine months forced the Corps to deploy as many as 25 dredges during to maintain the Mississippi River’s navigation channel and re-open sand-choked harbors between St. Louis and the Gulf of Mexico. in response to one of our nation’s most severe droughts.